LMakshow/rsschool-cv/cv.md

 * Figma

 ### Code example
-Convert number to reversed array of digits
+Convert number to reversed array of digits.

 Given a random non-negative number, you have to return the digits of this number within an array in reverse order.
 ```
 function digitize(n) {